Trust the firm that is dedicated to the passionate representation of its clients.

 These orders are issued in domestic violence cases, or cases that involve violence or threatening behavior that occurs between significant others, family members, or other individuals in certain types of close relationships.

-Temporary Restraining Orders are protective orders that are granted after Domestic Violence Complaints are made for example, when the Court believes that the person making the claim is currently in danger, is being harassed or abused among other acts.
+Temporary Restraining Orders (TRO) are protective orders that are granted after Domestic Violence Complaints are made for example, when the Court believes that the person making the claim is currently in danger, is being harassed or abused among other acts.

 A Temporary Restraining Order lasts a limited amount of time and is designed to give the victim immediate protection while he or she takes the necessary steps toward getting a final and permanent restraining order issued.